McKay correspondence, cohomological Hall algebras and categorification: Introduction

-By \cite{VdB_Flops,NN, N_derived}, the bounded derived category of coherent sheaves $\sfD^\sfb(\catCoh(Y))$ has a local projective generator $\calP$.
+By \cite{VdB_Flops,NN, N_derived}, the bounded derived category of coherent sheaves $\catDb(\catCoh(Y))$ has a local projective generator $\calP$.
 This determines by tilting an equivalence of derived categories

-which we see as a \textit{derived McKay correspondence}.
-The equivalence $\tau$ admits a natural enhancement at the level of the dg-categories of complexes of perfect modules.
-An alternative approach to derived McKay correspondence via Fourier-Mukai functors was developed in \cite{Kleinian_derived,BKR}.
+which we see as a \textit{derived McKay correspondence}\footnote{An alternative approach to derived McKay correspondence via Fourier-Mukai functors was developed in \cite{Kleinian_derived,BKR}.}, where $\catMod(\Pi_\calQ)$ denotes the abelian category of representations of $\Pi_\calQ$.
+The equivalence $\tau$ admits a natural enhancement at the level of dg-categories.

-In the following, we denote by $C_i$ the $i$-th irreducible component of $\pi^{-1}(0)$ for $1\leq i \leq N-1$, and by $\langle -, - \rangle$ the intersection pairing on the Picard group $\Pic(Y)$, which extends canonically to $\Pic_\Q(Y)\coloneqq \Pic(Y)\otimes_\Z\Q$.
+In the following, we denote by $C_i$ the $i$-th irreducible component of $\pi^{-1}(0)$ for $1\leq i \leq r$, and by $\langle -, - \rangle$ the intersection pairing on the Picard group $\Pic(Y)$, which extends canonically to $\Pic_\Q(Y)\coloneqq \Pic(Y)\otimes_\Z\Q$.

-By analyzing the behavior\footnote{The study of moduli spaces (and stacks) of semistable coherent sheaves on smooth (quasi-)projective complex surfaces via representations of quivers has a long history that we can trace back to the work of Drezet and Le Potier \cite{DLP_StableSheaves}.} of semistability under $\tau$ and applying the formalism developed in \cite{Porta_Sala_Hall} to this setting, we prove our first main result: \begin{theorem} Let $\omega$ be a $\Q$-polarization of $Y$ and $\mu\in \Q_{>0}\cup\{\infty\}$.
+By analyzing the behavior\footnote{The study of moduli spaces (and stacks) of semistable coherent sheaves on smooth (quasi-)projective complex surfaces via representations of quivers has a long history that we can trace back to the work of Drezet and Le Potier \cite{DLP_StableSheaves}.} of semistability under $\tau$ and applying the formalism developed in \cite{Porta_Sala_Hall, DPS_Torsion_Pairs} to this setting, we prove our main result: \begin{theoremintroduction} Let $\omega$ be a $\Q$-polarization of $Y$ and $\mu\in \Q_{>0}\cup\{\infty\}$.
 Set

-for $1\leq i \leq N-1$, and
+for $1\leq i \leq r$, and

 Then the tilting functor induces a monoidal equivalence